petkovich/human-intention/README.md

 My main contributions are in HumanIntentionRecognizer, HumanIntentionRecognition, HIRutils and main.cpp files.

-Written for the SafeLog project and needs its FMS files to work properly.
+Written for the SafeLog project (http://safelog-project.eu/) and needs its FMS files which are currently not publicly available to work properly.